Dharmatala: History

 In the 18th century, Dharmatala is described as ‘a well raised causeway, raised by deepening the ditch on both sides’.
 It was shaded with trees on both sides.

 Just north of Dharmatala a creek formerly ran from Chandpal Ghat to Beliaghata (or Baliaghata, as it was then known).
 The creek passed through what was later Wellington Square (renamed Subodh Chandra Mallick Square) and Creek Row.
 The earlier name of Creek Row was Dhinga Bhanga, as a ship broke there during the cyclone of 1737.
 The creek was navigable for large boats.
 Wellington Square was a tank made on the bed of this creek.
 Both Wellington Square and Creek Row were developed by the Lottery Committee.
-Calcutta Gazette of 9 August 1821 refers to Wellington Square as ‘the new square in Dhurrumtollah.’
+Calcutta Gazette of 9 August 1821 refers to Wellington Square as ‘the new square in Dharmotola.’

 While the English quarter was then restricted to around the old fort (present B.B.D.
 Bagh), the area south of Dharmatala was a jungle.
 The native quarters to the north consisted of a number of straggling villages.

 After their victory in the Battle of Plassey, the English decided to build new Fort William, in 1758.
 For this purpose, the native population shifted from Gobindapur mostly to Sutanuti.
 The European inhabitants of Kalikata gradually forsook the narrow limits of the old palisades and moved to around the Maidan.
 Civilians were not allowed to live within the new fort.
 Gradually the areas to the south of the Great Tank and to the east along Chowringhee Road were emerging as preferred haunts for the Englishmen.
 While Sutanuti developed as the Black Town, the Esplanade and Chowringhee emerged as the White Town.
 However, the areas around Writers' building, Baitakkhana (Bowbazar), Dharmatala and Janbazar went down in estimation and were gradually taken over by ‘the rest’, which included half-castes, Portuguese, Armenians and so on, 'to become grey areas between Black and White Towns of old Calcutta'.